presleykimball/AgeStructuredRSVModelWithUrbanization/README.md

 # AgeStructuredRSVModelWithUrbanization
-Code for "Urban contact patterns shape respiratory syncytial virus epidemics with implications for vaccination" by Kimball et al. (2025, preprint)
+Code for "Urban contact patterns shape respiratory syncytial virus epidemics with implications for vaccination" by Kimball et al. Science Advances (2025, in press).

 ### There are five main rmd files to run here.